knpuniversity/symfony4/knpu/ep4-security/api-auth.md

 First, you could allow API tokens to be created through a web interface.
 Like, a user logs in, they navigate to some API token page, and then they create one or more API tokens that are tied to their account.
 This solution is dead simple.
-The negative is that there is no automated way to create API tokens: you can't write a script that can create them.
+The negative is that there is no automated way to create an API token: you can't write a script that can create them.
 It must be done manually.

 Second, you could write an API endpoint whose jobs is to create & return tokens.